iliapopov17/BI-Workshop-Projects/README.md

 This repository for **Workshop Course *Homeworks*** in *Bioinformatics Institute 2023-2024*

+## Project 6.
+Baking Bread

+For [Project 6](Project%206) we explored Saccharomyces cerevisiae transcriptome dynamics during a 30-minute anaerobic fermentation.<br>
+Used RNA-seq and `HISAT2`, `featureCounts`, `DESeq2` for alignment, quantification, and differential expression analysis.
+Identified 1905 significant genes, revealing upregulation in glycerol biosynthesis and glucose transport.

 ## Project 5.
 "H+"

 For [Project 5](Project%205) we performed genotyping and SNP annotation of human 23andMe project data.<br>